 Remember when we were always told not to play with our food?
 Well, this time there’s nobody to tell you that you can’t do it!
 Take a bite or get a fork and pretend like you’re about to take a piece and make the shot just a bit more interesting.

 This is one of my favorites because it can be so pleasing to the eye and more than likely pleasing to the viewers.
-This one is not so tricky but may require a little patience, especially if you’re out with a bunch of friends.
+Becoming a food stylist isn’t very tricky, but it may require a little patience, especially if you’re out with a bunch of friends.

 The technique is essentially lining up everything on the table in such a way that it presents all the key components of your meal and looks so clean and well done at the same time.
 If forks and knives are provided, I usually align them with the dish by having them vertically straight.
 I then put the beverages closer to the center of the images but not all on location.
 Close enough so you can see where each person is sitting at the table but far enough that they don’t overshadow the other elements on the table as well.